 Through the teachings and insights of Vatican II, we gained a new understanding of our vocation.
 Just as frontier living shaped the lives of our early sisters, so a global society shapes ours.

-Like our early sisters who called themselves Friends of Mary, we too stand below the cross as we strive to bring the healing spirit of God into our world and commit ourselves to improving the conditions of those who suffer from injustice, oppression, and deprivation of dignity.
+Like our early sisters who called themselves Friends of Mary, we too stand at the Foot of the Cross as we strive to bring the healing spirit of God into our world and commit ourselves to improving the conditions of those who suffer from injustice, oppression, and deprivation of dignity.

 In 2012, the El Paso Times published a wonderful series of articles about Loretto history in El Paso.
 We invite you to peruse them here.